What’s next for elk in the Smokies 20 years after experimental release - NewsBreak

 Were elk native to the Appalachian mountain range?

 As many as 10 million elk roamed across North America before European settlers arrived on the continent.
 Exploration brought unsustainable hunting practices, new diseases and competition with domestic livestock for food resources.
-The last elk in North Carolina was killed in the late 18th century and the last elk in Tennessee is thought to have been killed in the early 19th century.Fentanyl, black tar heroin, meth found during traffic stop on I-65
+The last elk in North Carolina was killed in the late 18th century and the last elk in Tennessee is thought to have been killed in the early 19th century.From dinner to dessert: How to keep your Thanksgiving meal safe

 How did the reintroduction of elk into the Smokies begin?